caramellaio/UMSSched/doc/report.md

 It is necessary to create new threads for both **scheduler threads** and **worker threads**.
 To do so, the user mode module is in charge of creating the threads via `clone` syscall and, in the end dealloc all the stacks of the generated threads.

 # Results
+The context switch have been tested in a benchmark model.
+The result is the following: it takes 0.000021 seconds to pass from a worker, to the scheduler to the worker again.
+Considering that this change involves also the reservation process it seems like a good result.

 # Conclusions
 This project produced a module that implements user mode scheduling, it provides APIs that works using `ioctl` syscalls on the kernel module.
 It has been tested using multiple `schedulers` and completion lists together and its context switch times were calculated.